 Visual Studio has built-in Code Coverage tools – but only if you use the Enterprise Edition;

 Personally, I prefer DotCover from JetBrains as part of the Resharper Ultimate package.
-With DotCover, you get an inline visualization of what is covered by a Unit Test and what isn’t as well as early indication of when a test is broken.
+With DotCover, you get an inline visualization of what is covered by a Unit Test and what isn’t as well as an early indication of when a test is broken.

 If your budget doesn’t stretch to VS Enterprise or Resharper then there are free tools if you’re willing to put in a little extra work which will give you something like this as output:

 You can find out how to use OpenCover here and ReportGenerator here – their use is a bit beyond the scope of this blog but if you’re interested you could always suggest that as a topic for the future.

 Finally, a little aside to both the Reviewer and the Reviewed.
 A Code Review should not be a personal attack on one or the other; it shouldn’t cause anger or animosity between team members.
 It is a tool, like many others that we use in our working lives, to assist in raising the standard of output from a good solution to a brilliant solution.
 That being said, there is also no harm in pointing out or appreciating good code solutions – I take pride in my solutions, especially when I feel they are elegant or simplify an otherwise complex problem.
 I think most developers do.

 The added benefit of a code review is that it presents a formalized opportunity to share knowledge – I can’t tell you how many times in the past that I’ve been handed a bug list, told to fix it all while having never seen the code or the requirements before.
 Your job will ultimately be made easier by having formalized code reviews.